-Welcome to Missouri DAR
+Welcome to the Missouri State Society

 With over 100 years of service to Missouri communities, our mission is to promote historic preservation, education, and patriotism.
 We own and operate two historic properties listed on the National Historic Register--Roslyn Heights in Boonville, Missouri, our state headquarters, and Cold Water Cemetery in Florissant, Missouri.
 The Madonna of the Trail, located in Lexington, Missouri, is a national landmark proudly maintained by Missouri Daughters.
-With the help of Judge Harry S. Truman in the early 1900s, Missouri Daughters were instrumental in gaining U.S. Congressional approval for our National Society to erect 12 identical statutes across America honoring pioneer women, marking the National Old Trails Road from Maryland to California.
+With the help of Judge Harry S. Truman in the early 1900s, Missouri Daughters were instrumental in gaining U.S. Congressional approval for our National Society to erect twelve identical statutes across America honoring pioneer women, marking the National Old Trails Road from Maryland to California.
 The Missouri State Society DAR began placing historic markers across the state in the early 1900s.
 The markers commemorate historic sites, properties, and trails.

 Missouri Daughters support education at all levels by providing interesting and informative programs, by working with schools and youth organizations within their communities, and by promoting literacy through volunteer service at schools or public libraries.

 DAR sponsors contests for children in grades 5-12 to encourage greater interest in American history and encourage good citizenship: the American History Essay Contest (grades 5-8); the Christopher Columbus Essay Contest (grades 9-12), and the DAR Good Citizens Award and Scholarship (grade 12).
 Winners are recognized by their sponsoring chapters, and essays are submitted for the state-level competition.